On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Numerical results

 The graphs of $p_\text{w}(g)$ are shown in Figure \ref{g_analysis}.
 In each case the leak-off coefficient, $C_\text{L}$, is approximated from this part of the pressure characteristics that corresponds to the constant crack length (which is one of the basic assumptions of the $g$ function analysis).
-When employing the linear fitting in the respective cases we obtained the following values of leak-off coefficients: i) for the elastic fracture: $C_\text{L}=4.18\cdot 10^{-4}$ $\frac{\text{m}}{\sqrt{\text{s}}}$, ii) for the elasto-plastic fracture: $C_\text{L}=4.65\cdot 10^{-4}$ $\frac{\text{m}}{\sqrt{\text{s}}}$.
+When employing the linear fitting in the respective cases we obtained the following values of leak-off coefficients: i) for the first variant of the problem (elastic fracture): $C_\text{L}=4.18\cdot 10^{-4}$ $\frac{\text{m}}{\sqrt{\text{s}}}$, ii) for the large yield case ($c=1.33$ MPa): $C_\text{L}=4.65\cdot 10^{-4}$ $\frac{\text{m}}{\sqrt{\text{s}}}$ and iii) for the small yield case ($c=2$ MPa): $C_\text{L}=4.44\cdot 10^{-4}$ $\frac{\text{m}}{\sqrt{\text{s}}}$.
 The actual values of the pressure dependent (and thus solution dependent) leak-off coefficients are depicted in Figure \ref{CL_graphs}.
 It shows that the approximated constant values of $C_\text{L}$ reflect quite well the actual magnitudes up to the point where the crack length starts to decline.
 Slightly better agreement (in terms of error distribution) between the approximated and actual values is observed for the elastic fracture.
 In Figure \ref{delta_CL_graphs} we present the relative errors of the leak-off coefficient approximation, $\delta_{C_\text{L}}$ (for the temporal interval that refers to the constant crack length).
-In both cases the maximal error does not exceed 6$\%$.
-The average errors amount to 1.3 $\%$ in the elastic case and 3.5 $\%$ for the elasto-plastic variant.
+In all cases the maximal error does not exceed 6$\%$.
+The average errors amount to 1.3 $\%$ in the elastic case, 3.5 $\%$ for the large plastic yield variant and 2.3 $\%$ for the small plastic yield case.
 This constitutes a fairly good estimation of $C_\text{L}$ considering the fact the $g$ function methodology assumes neither the pressure dependence of the leak-off coefficient nor the plastic deformation effects.